eyobodega/Simulate-MMU/README.md

 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.

+Please check the end of file `correct256.csv` to see the correct format for reporting the statistics.
 Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a high TLB hit rate.

 ### Deliverables
 Submit a zip file, `project3.zip` containing all files that are required to build and run the project, including:

     1) Makefile
-    2) All C source files
+    2) All C source or header files
     3) BACKING_STORE.bin
     4) addresses.txt
-    5) correct.txt
+    5) test.sh
+    6) correct256.csv

 Please do not submit object files (*.o) or compiled executables.

 ### Grading
-The TAs will use `test.sh` file to grade your project.
+The TAs will use `test.sh` bash script to grade your project.
 Even one incorrect line in `csv` files will result in 0.
 For statistics, set the floating point precision to 2.

 | Item        | Mark           |